Leonora Baroni: Legacy

 Baroni is respected as a leading figure among female vocal soloists during the Baroque period.
 She was recognized as both a musician and composer while maintaining a prominent role within society.
 Baroni hosted prestigious social and political gatherings through her musical presence, leading her to become an glamorized noblewoman.
 This influence was especially seen during the papal election of Clement IX.
-Baroni soon became the subject of many tribute poems that highlight her as a symbol of the ideal court lady.
+Baroni soon became the subject of many tribute poems that highlighted her as a symbol of the ideal court lady.

 Baroni was honored by poets such as Fulvio Testi and Francesco Bracciolini, who addressed poems to her, as did some nobles, such as Annibale Bentivoglio and then-cardinal Pope Clement IX.
 These poems were collected and published as Applausi poetici alle glorie della Signora Leonora Baroni in 1639 and reprinted in 1641.
 John Milton later wrote a series of epigrams to her, entitled Ad Leonoram Romae canentem (1639).
 Others praised Baroni for her challenging yet moving musical performances.

 Music

 None of Baroni's compositions survive, but the French traveller and viol player André Maugars mentioned her compositions while praising the musical understanding of her singing.
 It is understood that Baroni was active in composition during the 17th century and composed strophic variations.
 She composed both music and verse, but there are no known compositions accredited to her.
 However, one of her sonnets appears in the Applausi poetici, and seven of her poems are included in L'idea della veglia.

 It can be assumed that Baroni's repertoire consisted mostly of solo songs, cantatas, and arias where she accompanied herself.
 This included both sacred and secular works.
-She sang in the Italian style, and was skilled in the emerging 'Stile recitativo' which included text interpretation and more speak-like singing.
+She sang in the Italian style, and was skilled in the emerging 'Stile recitativo', which included text interpretation and more speak-like singing.
 Baroni was proficient in both enharmonic and chromatic techniques, demonstrating her training in contemporary and traditional musical styles.